16-761: Mobile Robots

 Project

 Students will be required to work together in teams of 2-4 to complete a group project.
 The project will be worth 10% of the final grade.
-2% of that grade will come from group formation and uploading a project proposal by Feb.
-20 containing bullet points of the motivation, related work, approach, evaluation, and anticipated results.
-2% of the grade will come from uploading a checkpoint document by March 18.
-The remaining 6% will come from the final project presentation, which is scheduled on the last 3 days of class.
+2% of that grade will come from group formation and uploading a project proposal by Mar.
+10 containing bullet points of the motivation, related work, approach, evaluation, and anticipated results.
+The remaining 8% will come from the final project presentation, which is scheduled on the last 3 days of class.

 Previous Course Offerings